Anthony Davis Thinks He’s The Best Basketball Player In The Game

 “In my eyes, I’m the best player in the game,” Davis told reporters when asked what it would take to become the most dominant player.
 “I really feel that way.
 Nobody can tell me different.”

-Davis insisted that while he feels he’s that he’s already the most dominant player in the game, it’s now up to him to convince everyone else that he is.
+Davis insisted that while he feels he’s already the most dominant player in the game, it’s now up to him to convince everyone else that he is.

 Davis’s play over the past few seasons has warranted him a place in the conversation for best player in the league.
 Davis has earned three All-NBA first-team appearances, three All-NBA defensive team selections including a first-team nod last year and an All-Star Game MVP in 2017.